tumblr/TMTumblrSDK/README.md

 key, mapped to your caption (an `NSString`).
 To include tags, add a `TumblrTags` key to the dictionary, mapped an an `NSArray` of `NSStrings`.

+If you want *only* the Tumblr app to show up in a document interaction controller, you can specify the file extension `tumblrphoto` and custom UTI `com.tumblr.photo`.

 ### UIActivityViewController

 The SDK includes a [UIActivity subclass](https://github.com/tumblr/TMTumblrSDK/blob/master/TMTumblrSDK/Activity/TMTumblrActivity.h)